-The New Zealand Antarctic Society was formed in 1933 and has branches in New Zealand's main centres as well as an international membership.
+The New Zealand Antarctic Society was formed in 1933 and has 3 branches in New Zealand as well as an international membership.

 The Society brings together people interested in Antarctica, to share knowledge in the fields of all sciences, exploration, discovery and mapping of Antarctica, to seek protection of the Antarctic environment, and to promote New Zealand's interests in Antarctica.

-It is the only Antarctic organisation of its kind in the world and publishes a full colour, magazine-style, quarterly publication (Antarctic) summarising international Antarctic events.
+It is the only Antarctic organisation in the world to publish a full colour, magazine-style, quarterly publication (Antarctic) summarising international Antarctic events.

 We have a very wide and varied membership.
 At its core are people who have first hand experience of Antarctica, including Old Antarctic Explorers (OAEs) from the earliest days of New Zealand, American, British and Australian exploration.